blackletum/EZ2-COOP/README.md

 If you have any changes that you'd like to make, please make a PR!
 My batch file change is a gigantic mess so I'd like that and any other changes that could make this a better experience.

 Please also consider working on the linked repositories to make this project better for everyone!

+# Some notes

+Things like sprays don't work at the moment.
+X is bound by default for voice chat (yes voicechat works!)
+Y is bound for chat which also works!

+I need to figure out how to change the "Start Server" dialog to show EZ2COOP as the name and to remove mounted HL2 maps that could cause a good bit of issues if you try to play (or just dumb ones like backgrounds)

+And uhh

+have fun!